What Happens Next

 - Track team adoption and intervene on drop-off

-- Maintain prompt libraries and workflow configs
+- Maintain prompt libraries and workflow rules

 Most business owners estimate 3-5 hours/week for this.
 In practice, it is closer to 8-12 -- or it simply does not get done.